andyfoston/andyfoston.github.io/content/about.md

 author = "Andy"
 +++

-My name is Andy and I'm a software developer and SRE.
+My name is Andy and I'm a Developer turned Site Reliability Engineer with many years experience working in both development and operations roles.
+During this time, I've worked with wide ranging technologies, such as developement languages like Python and Go, to Kubernetes, VMs, Cloud technologies (GCP, AWS and bespoke) and everything inbetween.

-My main programming language is Python, but I also work with Go and I'm interested/played with Rust as well.
+I enjoy backend developement and automation as well as learning and exploring new technologies.

 I live in Bracknell, UK with my wife, Amy, and our 4 kids: Kian, Orla, Quinn and Lyra